learnk8s/learnk8s.io/src/requests-limits/content.md

 The first block creates an entry in the cache.

-The second block retrieve the id from the cache.
+The second block retrieves the id from the cache.

-The load testing script execute by locust will write and retrieve items from the Flask service using this code.
+The load testing script executed by Locust will write and retrieve items from the Flask service using this code.

 If you save the file locally, you can start Locust as container with: